Skip to main content

 /// or receive (when liquidating a long position)

-/// @return liqtorPaperChange is the final executed change of the liquidator's paper amount
+/// @return liqtorPaperChange is the final executed change of liquidator's paper amount

-/// @return liqtorCreditChange is the final executed change of the liquidator's credit amount
+/// @return liqtorCreditChange is the final executed change of liquidator's credit amount

-Liquidation is just like a normal trade.
-Liquidators can customize amount and set price protection to avoid losses caused by changes in markPrice.
+Liquidation is just like a regular trade.
+Liquidators can customize the amounts and set price protection to avoid losses caused by markPrice changes.

 The parameter expectCredit is the amount of credit you want to pay (when liquidating a short position) or receive (when liquidating a long position).
 You can set the expectCredit by yourself.